-Hello friends, today’s tutorial is about Introduction to multilevel inverters, which is quite a wide field so I am not gonna discuss everything here.
+Hello friends, today's tutorial is about Introduction to multilevel inverters, which is quite a wide field so I am not gonna discuss everything here.
 I will post more about it in my coming tutorials.
-Today, I am gonna through some light on multilevel inverter, i.e. how they operates and will also discuss their types in detail.
-So, let’s start it.
+Today, I am going to through some light on the multilevel inverter, i.e. how they operate and will also discuss their types in detail.
+So, let's start it.

 - Square wave inverters

 - Multilevel inverters

 - Resonant inverters

 - Solar inverters